Pongopaws/pongo-links/pongo-links.md

-SourceURL:file:///run/user/1000/doc/3743b593/Worldwide Resources.rtf

 Worldwide LGBT Resources list

-**Disclaimer:****This advice is based on our lived experience, we are not doctors/therapists/lawyers/experts.****Any products/companies we list don't reflect Trans Academy as a whole.****Please use your own discretion and research with any advice listed.****Always seek the advice of your qualified health care provider regarding any medical questions.**
+**Disclaimer:****This advice is based on our lived experience, we are not doctors/therapists/lawyers/experts.****Please use your own discretion and research with any advice listed.****Always seek the advice of your qualified health care provider regarding any medical questions.**

 **-----------------------------------------------------------------------------------------------------------**

-_This resource list is for Lgbtqia specific resources.__If you would like to add something to this list, please @Pongo on discord._
+_This resource list is for Lgbtqia specific resources.__If you would like to add something to this list, please ask Pongo.

 Chapters:

-1. **Server Guide**

-a. _Crisis Hotlines_
+1. Crisis Hotlines_

 b.
 Resources